 Will you represent your study abroad city as one of our official CAPA bloggers or vloggers during your Study Abroad Program?

 Each term, we select a team of student bloggers and vloggers to share their study abroad experiences on the CAPA World blog.
-Each student on our team of storytellers will receive a grant of up to $450 along with up to $100 as an explorer fund to help you create awesome content for the CAPA World blog.
+Each student on our team of storytellers will receive a grant of up to $550 to help you create awesome content for the CAPA World blog.
 You can choose to produce blogs, vlogs, or Instagram TV vlogs!

 1. BUILD AN ONLINE ARCHIVE OF YOUR STUDY ABROAD EXPERIENCE.